Here’s an easy-to-follow tutorial to help you start with your WordPress website on A2 Hosting.

-You have to use the nameservers from your hosting provider and update them with the domain registrar.
-While this may be sounding scary, it’s analogous to updating your experience details on LinkedIn.
+You must use the nameservers from your hosting provider and update them with the domain registrar.
+While this may sound scary, it’s analogous to updating your experience details on LinkedIn.

 For that, log in to your A2 hosting dashboard and click the Account Details below Connection Details.

 Now copy your nameserver information and update that at your registrar’s domain section.
 This process is specific to a registrar.
 So, please search for your domain registrar and be done with it before proceeding.

 So you got your domain pointing at your hosting provider, now, let’s move to the cPanel area.
 For that, head over to the client area and click cPanel Login.

 Now scroll down and click Domains.